HoegTemp produces steam at Pelagia fish plant

 Enerin’s HoegTemp high-temperature heat pump installed at Pelagia, Måløy where it will be used to produce steam.

 For steam applications, HoegTemp heats a steam generator that boils water to produce steam, essentially replacing traditional boilers with sustainable thermal energy with less greenhouse gas emissions.
-Preferably using renewable-generated electricity, the heat pump can recycle heat from a cooling circuit, a waste heat stream, or directly from the ambient air, using fan coils – thereby generating more thermal heat energy efficiency gains than the energy it consumes.
+Preferably using renewable-generated electricity, the heat pump can recycle heat from a cooling circuit, a waste heat stream, or directly from the ambient air, using fan coils—thereby generating more thermal heat energy efficiency gains than the energy it consumes.

-For ENERIN the project is a showcase for the heat pump’s unique flexibility by demonstrating its robustness towards fluctuating conditions.
-Due to this, the number of processing hours for the factory can be extended because the HoegTemp is able to deliver and collect energy at different temperature levels.
+Due to this, the number of processing hours for the factory can be extended because the HoegTemp is able to deliver and collect energy at different temperature levels.”

 Higher temperatures are required at Pelagia to turn the skin and bones from the fish into a “watery soup” where the water is evaporated off to a point where it can be dried and turned into a fine, dry powder for animal feed.

-To optimise the operation of the HoegTemp HTHP, especially during the batch process at the plant when the boats come in with the catch, the heat pump can utilise seawater temporarily as a heat source.
+To optimise the operation of the HoegTemp HTHP, especially during the batch process at the plant when the trawlers come in with the catch, the heat pump can utilise seawater temporarily as a heat source.

-With seawater access, the Stirling heat pump can be in operation for an additional 5-6 hours before the waste heat becomes available for recycling.
+“With seawater access, the Stirling heat pump can be in operation for an additional 5-6 hours before the waste heat becomes available for recycling.

-In principle, this adjustment could extend the heat pump’s operational hours by approximately 400–500 hours per year, although we are investigating other ways in which wastewater at ambient temperature could be recycled.
+In principle, this adjustment could extend the heat pump’s operational hours by approximately 400–500 hours per year, although we are investigating other ways in which wastewater at ambient temperature could be recycled.”

 Currently, the Pelagia manufacturing plants use fossil-fired steam boilers that produce steam (175° Celsius), and to heat air in the dryers for the final stages of product drying (200–250°C).